Jinya-CMS/plates/docs/docs/templates/data.md

 $templates->addData(['name' => 'Jonathan'], 'emails::welcome');
 ```

-You can pressaign data to more than one template by passing an array of templates:
+You can pre-assign data to more than one template by passing an array of templates:

 ```php
 $templates->addData(['name' => 'Jonathan'], ['login', 'template']);